what is money market instruments? | Reforms in Indian Money Market 2021

 Money Market Mutual Funds(MMMFs):

 MMMFs were introduced by RBI in April 1992 to enable small investors to participate in the money market.
-MMMFs mobilize savings of small investors and invest in short-term debt instruments or money market instruments like Call money, Repos, Treasury bills, CDs, CPs.
+MMMFs mobilize the savings of small investors and invest in short-term debt instruments or money market instruments like Call money, Repos, Treasury bills, CDs, and CPs.

 Liquidity Adjustment Facility (LAF)

 Reserve Bank of India introduced the Liquidity Adjustment Facility in June 2000.
 It is a monetary policy that allows banks to borrow money from the RBI by repurchase agreement.
-LAF consist of the Repo rate and Reserve rate.
+LAF consists of the Repo rate and Reserve rate.

 Marginal Standing Facility (MSF):